healthfusiongenai/covid-fusion/README.md

 - Create temporary COVID risk-behavior data for D3 visualizations
 - Explainable risk, in terms of geolocation of fused health data
 - visualization of risk behaviors

-### TODO

-- 2024-12-08 - parsing gsod data writing to screen, need to parse into GsodData class, created a VERSION file for future image creation
-  - create a Dockerfile, and Makefile for building and running the project
-  - parse csv file ino GsodData class
-- 2021-04-11 - start to leverage D3 for visualizating county behavior, think about a risk model
-- 2020-04-11 - review what data is available in terms of COVID, understand formats, and access.
-- 2021-03-09 - create gsod python library, using text enums for dir names, update directory structure to separate out weather/gsod, instead of having one top level dir in: notebook, and datas
-- 2020-08-03 - research geographic information standards, start to choose what standard to follow, find access to data
-- 2020-06-23 - start to develop ETL capabilities

 ## Building and running